keep-starknet-strange/gomu-gomu-no-gatling/README.md

 - `all_bench_report`: A report over all benchmarks done

 - `benches`: A array of reports for all benchmarks

   - `name`: The name of the benchmark
   - `amount`: How many times this benchmark was ran
-  - `metrics`: An array of benchmark metrics over the whole benchmark
+  - `metrics`: An array of metrics over the whole benchmark

     - `name`: The name of the metric
     - `unit`: The unit of the metric, empty when there is no unit
     - `value`: The metrics value, a number

       - For floats, `Infinite` and `NaN` are not JSON numbers and thus will be turned into `null`

+  - `last_x_blocks_metrics`: Metrics over the last blocks of the benchmark

+    - `num_blocks`: The amount of last transactions that were measured
-  - `last_x_blocks_metrics`: An array of benchmark metrics over the last metrics, changed by `num_blocks`
+    - `metrics`: An array of metrics

 - `extra`: Extra information for this run

 Gomu gomu will also display into the console information about each step in the benchmark.